RsyncProject/rsync/rsync.1.md

     can do if you want rsync to cleanup old `.~tmp~` dirs that might be lying around.
 Conflicts with `--inplace` and `--append`.

+    This option implies `--no-inc-recursive` since it needs the full file list in memory in order to be able to iterate over it at the end.

     This option uses more memory on the receiving side (one bit per file transferred) and also requires enough free disk space on the receiving side to hold an additional copy of all the updated files.
 Note also that you